Skip to content

 Primary and secondary settings

 Support from the SpLD (Dyslexia) Service for school aged children (Year 1 onwards) continues through Devon’s referral process: Request for access to SEND support.
-To access our Service, the SENCO must ensure that the referral meets our eligibility criteria outlined in: Eligibility Criteria 24-25.docx.
+To access our Service, the SENCO must ensure that the referral meets our eligibility criteria outlined in: Eligibility Criteria 2025-26.

 Devon’s graduated response